StefanLuger/ga-planes-dvf/README.md

 ### Feature Grid Factorization

 GA-Planes decomposes a 4D implicit field into a hierarchy of low-dimensional, learnable feature grids.
-Given coordinates $(z, y, x, t)$, features are interpolated from three families of grids at each resolution level $\ell$:
+Given coordinates $(z, y, x, t)$, features are interpolated from three families of grids:

 **Lines** (1-D grids along each axis):